UC Exchange Programme (Outgoing Student Exchange)

-If you are interested in going on an exchange in Semester 1 2018, the first step is to attend an Exchange Informational Seminar.
-Exchange Informational Seminars are held weekly throughout term time in Semester 1 2017.
+If you are interested in going on an exchange in Semester 2 2018 or later, the first step is to attend an Exchange Informational Seminar.
+Exchange Informational Seminars are held weekly throughout term time in Semester 1 and Semester 2 2017.
 Please note that all seminars are the same and you only need to attend one of them.